 Ultimately, faculty may find ways to incorporate the topic into the regular curriculum.

 Internship (summer, fall, or spring)

 Oakton STEM students could benefit from participating in a structured, meaningful internship that provides them with experience in science, technology, engineering, or mathematics.
-STEM staff is willing to work with COMPANY to design an internship that best fits the company’s needs and resources.
-Internship duration and time of year is designed to meet company’s needs.
+STEM staff is willing to work with the company to design an internship that best fits the company’s needs and resources.
+Internship duration and time of year is designed to meet the company’s needs.
 Oakton’s Internship Program currently has a state grant that can pay for up to 40 percent of the intern’s pay.